Vam Sat Ecological Tourist Center

 How To Get There

-Public transportation to Vam Sat is also available by taking bus number 20 at Ben Thanh Bus Station to Binh Khanh Ferry.
-After the ferry trip, tourists have to take bus routine Binh Khanh – Can Thanh and drop off at Dan Xay Bridge to arrive at Vam Sat Station.
-Here a boating trip of scenic view is awaiting tourists.
+Public transport is also an option.
+You can take bus number 20 from Ben Thanh Bus Station to Binh Khanh Ferry.
+After crossing the river by ferry, switch to the Binh Khanh – Can Thanh bus route and get off at Dan Xay Bridge to reach Vam Sat Station.
+From here, a scenic boat trip awaits you.

 Useful Information